ne1ro/reddit_json_aggregator/README.md

 # Sort or aggregate Reddit's JSON

-Parse, sort or aggregate JSON from reddit and transform to CSV or SQL.
+Node.js app that allows you to parse, sort or aggregate JSON from reddit and transform to CSV or SQL.

 ![Screenshot](/screenshots/screenshot.png)